J Student Intern Visa

 All international student interns and their dependents with U.S source income are required to report their annual income by completing tax forms between January 1 and April 15 of the following year.
 Accompanying dependents on J-2 visas must complete at least one tax form as well.

-To help guide individuals through the tax filing process, the HIO has purchased Sprintax, a web based tax return preparation software designed exclusively for international students, scholars, and their dependents who are nonresidents for tax purposes.
+To help guide individuals through the tax filing process, the HIO provides access to Sprintax Returns, an online tax return preparation software designed exclusively for international students, scholars, and their dependents who are nonresidents for tax purposes.
 It is available to anyone with a valid Harvard ID and PIN.
 Users will need their HUID and PIN to access the software.

 Due to legal restrictions, the HIO staff is not able to answer questions regarding individual tax situations.
 For additional information regarding U.S. income tax issues, visit the tax section of this website.